 Vyacheslav Mayorskiy is a principal software engineer at Foliage, a product development company providing a full complement of consulting and engineering services.
 As a member of the Foliage team, he is involved in the development of Version 2B of the Aviation Environmental Design Tool (AEDT).
 Mayorskiy is part of the User Experience (UX) scrum team and fulfills the roles of lead and developer.
 He is also responsible for the overall AEDT user experience - working with stakeholders, collecting their feedback, and translating it into application visual concepts.

-Before working at the Volpe Center, Mayorskiy worked as a software engineer and architect in the medical, semiconductor and telecommunication industries using different languages and technologies.
+Before working at the U.S. DOT Volpe Center, Mayorskiy worked as a software engineer and architect in the medical, semiconductor and telecommunication industries using different languages and technologies.

 Environmental Protection Specialist